mia-platform/distribution/modules/observability/metrics-server/README.md

 ## Module Configurations

-The module will install all its component inside the `kube-system` namespace.
+The module will install all its component inside the `kube-system` namespace and will use the following default **ports**:

+- metrics-server:
+  - **11290** for exposing the metrics endpoint of the controller

+This module use the following user, gid and fsGroup:

+- metrics-server: **48050**

 ## Compatibility Matrix